 Several interesting results emerge from Table 3.
-First, for the marginal tax rates on corporate income and top personal incomes (the first two rows), our baseline structural model generates elasticites of the stock of knowledge that are very close to the patent elasticities estimated by Akcigit et al. (2022).
+First, for the marginal tax rates on corporate income and top personal incomes (the first two rows), our baseline structural model generates elasticities of the stock of knowledge that are very close to the patent elasticities estimated by Akcigit et al. (2022).
 This is consistent with the finding in Figure 4 that the model generates responses of the knowledge stock of magnitudes similar to the empirical responses observed from patents.
 Second, the unrestricted model (with adoption) of Section 5 also predicts that patents should not move much following a tax rate change at the bottom of the income distribution, which is consistent with the insignificant coefficient estimated by Akcigit et al. (2022).
-Third, in sharp contrast, the second column of Table 3 shows that the estimated endogenous productivity model with no applied research counterfactually predicts that the effects of a permanent change in the marginal tax rate on either corporate income or top personal income would be much larger than the estimates in Akcigit et al. (2022).21 it is interesting to note that the baseline model produces a much larger response of output to a permanent change in either the corporate income or the top earnings tax rate.
+Third, in sharp contrast, the second column of Table 3 shows that the estimated endogenous productivity model with no applied research counterfactually predicts that the effects of a permanent change in the marginal tax rate on either corporate income or top personal income would be much larger than the estimates in Akcigit et al. (2022).21

+Finally, in Panel B of Table 3, we report the output elasticities implied by the estimates of the baseline model and the restricted model without applied research, respectively.
+Although, to our knowledge, we do not have any existing empirical estimates of output elasticities to compare with, it is interesting to note that the baseline model produces a much larger response of output to a permanent change in either the corporate income or the top earnings tax rate.
 This suggests that, in the restricted model with no adoption, the output elasticity to patents is much smaller than in the estimated baseline model with adoption, despite the finding in Panel A that the restricted model has a much higher elasticity of patents to a tax change.
 In other words, the omission of an applied research margin of innovation implies that in the restricted model patents are very responsive to a permanent tax change, but their contribution to the GDP response is much diminished relative to an estimated endogenous growth model that features also an applied research margin.22